Instant overview

 How often should you change your workouts?

-The answer to this question is IT DEPENDS, it depends on the person, how your body is currently reacting to your workout and how you feel doing your workout.
+The answer to this question is: it depends.
+It depends on the person, how your body is currently reacting to your workout, and how you feel doing your workout.

-These key factors are all so important to determining how you’re body is reacting to your current training regime.
+These key factors are all so important to determining how your body is reacting to your current training regime.

 This is especially important because it's all to do with your mindset.
 If you're bored, there's no healthy aggression or hunger to push your body to its limits!